mmakaay/dsmr-reader-for-esphome/README.md

 * 1 x Transistor 2N2222 TO92
 * 1 x Male-male RJ12 cable, to connect the device to the smart meter

-Note: instead of 1206, you might also use 0805.
-The 1206 version is a bit less fiddly to solder by hand.

 ### For DSMR v4 only

 For DSMR v4, a 1000uF capacitor is required to handle the startup peak.